NLog/NLog.github.io/_posts/2026-08-16-nlog-6-2-aot-build-size.md

 `ScopeContext` has been modified to collect properties in reverse order, so the most recently added properties are processed first.

-This change allows the NLog `ScopeContext` compaction logic to write directly to the final dictionary instead of first allocating and populating a List to preserve dictionary ordering.
+`ScopeContext` has always been intended to be an unordered dictionary, with the latest value taking precedence.
+The new implementation allows the NLog `ScopeContext` compaction logic to write directly to the final dictionary instead of first allocating and populating a List to preserve dictionary ordering.

 When new properties are pushed to `ScopeContext`, they are pushed to a linked list that lives on the thread's execution context.
 The `ScopeContext` compaction logic prevents this linked list from growing indefinitely when a scope is not popped by the application.